Competitive STEM challenges with drones

-Each of the above activities or stations are set up, ideally in a large hall.
-Make sure the drones are being flown away from the centre of the room and the teams stay in the allocated safe zones.
+Each of the above activities or stations is set up, ideally in a large hall/gym.
+Make sure the drones are being flown away from the centre of the room and the teams stay in the allocated pilot zones while flying.

 We recommend three to four teams per station, and this will allow you to complete the activities in each station within the allocated time of 60 minutes.

-How to Access the Tournament of Drones Resource Pack
+How to access the resources and enter the Tournament of Drones

 Entry Requirements: Open to all Primary & Secondary schools.